Girjoaba/IBM_Gettingstarted_Borsch/use-case-2/README.md

 # Enjoy the ride with CONTEXT-BASED INFORMATION on the go!
 <img width="500" alt="image" src="https://github.com/Bosch-ConnectedExperience-2024/IBM_Gettingstarted/assets/141270724/987f4f00-592a-4aaa-b74d-17c3423921b8">

 Improving the driving experience with context-aware information can make journeys more personalized, engaging, and enjoyable for everyone in the car.
-This use case aims to use advanced technology to include real-time, context-based information in the vehicle's infotainment system.
-This provides an interactive and informative experience for passengers and drivers alike.
+This use case aims to use advanced technology to include real-time and context-based information in the vehicle's infotainment system.
+This provides an interactive and informative experience for both the passengers and drivers.

 ## Project Overview
 ### User Story: